open-policy-agent/opa/docs/content/ssh-and-sudo-authorization.md

 ---
-title: SSH and sudo Authorization
+title: SSH and sudo
 kind: tutorial
-weight: 4
+weight: 1
 ---

 Host-level access controls are an important part of every organization's